 Longman & Van Grack’s appellate attorneys can work exclusively on an appeal or jointly work on an appellate matter with the original trial counsel or administrative counsel (in the case of a petition for review).
 Specifically, our state and federal appellate attorneys will review the lower court’s record, research all of the relevant legal issues which could be evaluated on appeal, draft the necessary briefs to be submitted to the state or federal appellate court, and present the case to the appellate court during oral argument.

-Longman & Van Grack’s appellate attorneys work closely with other lawyers in the litigation group as well as with lawyers in all of Longman & Van Grack’s practice groups to ensure that all of the arguments made before the appeals court are as strong as possible.
-If you would like to discuss our appeals lawyers’ assistance with an appeal, call Longman & Van Grack’s appellate attorneys today at (301) 291-5027 to schedule a consultation in one of our Bethesda, Maryland; Rockville, Maryland; Washington, DC; or Tysons Corner, Virginia offices.
+Longman & Van Grack’s appellate attorneys work closely with other lawyers in the firm’s civil litigation group as well as with lawyers in all of Longman & Van Grack’s practice groups to ensure that all of the legal arguments made before the appeals court are as strong as possible.
+If you would like to discuss our appeals lawyers’ assistance with an appeal, call Longman & Van Grack’s appellate attorneys today at (301) 291-5027 to schedule a consultation in one of our firm’s Bethesda, Maryland Office, Rockville, Maryland Office, Washington DC Office, or Norther Virginia Office.